jonghyeonk/Probabilistic-Multi-Trace-Alignment/README.md

 We evaluated our approach (in probabilistic setting) by using 5 event logs (Synthetic logs: Credit, Pub / Real logs: Helpdesk, Road Fines, Hospital Billing).

-1. 'encoding_multinoise.py' and 'encoding_partial.py'
+1. 'encoding_multinoise.py' and 'encoding_partialnoise.py'

     This script shows the processes (i) to generate non-complying traces by modifying the original traces, (ii) to save ground truth of original traces before modification, and (iii) to encode the prepared experimental datasets.
+The division between 'multinose' and 'partialnoise' is used for detailed analysis.
+In table 3-4 of our paper, we used encoded logs with 'multinoise' for performance comparision.
+We used encoded logs with 'partialnoise' only for deeper analysis on effects of each noise patterns (see Figure 8).
+The encoded logs will be saved in the folder 'data_trans'.

 2. 'main.py'

-    This TBD
+    Using the encoded logs generated from step 1, we implement our developed approach.
+The summary of result ('precision', 'distance', 'computation time') will be saved in the folder 'result'.
+Note that if you activate the line 211 in the code, you can get results on 'partialnose'.

-4. Folder 'non_schatistic' includes datasets in non-stochastic setting and experimental codes
+3. The others

-    This script shows (i) the approximate approach of multi-perspective alignment and (ii) the results by implementing it (the summary of the results is seen in table 3~6 in our paper).
+    The two synthetic logs (Credit and Pub) are generated from the bpmn files ('credit_card.bpmn' and 'mccloud_sim.bpmn' respectively).
+The scripts for the 5 encoding functions used in our paper can be found in the folder 'tansformers'.